Appointment of directors

 A significant advantage of the legal form of a limited liability companyGerman text is that you can be appointed a director of your own company.
 The allocation of director remuneration for tax purposes depends on the amount of share capital held:

-- If the holding is no more than 25 per cent, revenue subject to income tax is generated.
+- If the holding is no more than 25 per cent, revenue subject to income tax (→ oesterreich.gv.at) is generated.

 In limited liability companies, director remunerations constitute business expenses, provided that these are determined at arm’s length and do not exceed 500,000 Euro.
 They thus reduce the profit subject to corporation tax, while the managing shareholders are subject to wage or income tax.

 For a limited liability company, there are two different levels: that of the company and that of the shareholder.
 As long as the profits remain in the limited liability company, only 25 per cent corporation tax is payable.
-If all or some of the profits are distributed to the shareholders, a withholding tax of 27.5 per cent is withheld from the distribution amount (Section 93 paragraph 2 (1) EStG 1988 in conjunction with Section 95 paragraph 1 EStG 1988) and paid to the tax office responsible for the limited liability company (local tax officeGerman text).
+If all or some of the profits are distributed to the shareholders, a capital yield tax of 27.5 per cent is withheld from the distribution amount (Section 93 paragraph 2 (1) EStG 1988 in conjunction with Section 95 paragraph 1 EStG 1988) and paid to the tax office responsible for the limited liability company (local tax officeGerman text).
 In this way, income tax is paid by the recipient shareholder.
-The overall tax burden on profit distribution in this case totals 45.625 per cent from 1 January 2016 (for dividends up to the end of 2015, this is 43.75 per cent).
+The overall tax burden on profit distribution in this case totals 45.625 per cent.
 However, it is also possible to apply for progressive taxation as part of the recipient shareholder’s income tax declaration.
 But this is generally only sensible if the shareholder’s overall income (including dividends) is low.

-It is explicitly set out in the Abgabenänderungsgesetz 2015 that earnings from work as a management representative of a company ( e.g. Director of a limited liability company) and from highly personal work by a natural person providing a service are to be included where the service is invoiced by a corporation under the influence of this person and which has no independent business separate from this work.
+Earnings from work as a management representative of a company ( e.g. Director of a limited liability company) and from highly personal work are to be assigned to the natural person providing the service, where the service is invoiced by a corporation under the influence of this person and which has no independent business separate from this work (Section 2 paragraph 4a EStG).
 Highly personal work refers only to that of artists, writers, academics, athletes and lecturers.

 responsible for content: Federal Ministry of Finance